naninovel/docs/docs/guide/ide-extension.md

 public NamedStringParameter IdAndAppearance;
 ```

-The parameter-related context attributes are applied to class instead of fields to allow specifying (or overriding) the contexts for the fields declared in parent classes.
-For example, while `Id` parameter is declared in the abstract `ModifyActor` command, the context is applied in `ModifyCharacter` and `ModifyBackground` inherited classes.
+The parameter context attributes can be applied to class instead of fields to allow specifying (or overriding) the contexts for the fields declared in parent classes.
+For example, while `Id` parameter is declared in the abstract `ModifyActor` command, the context is applied to `ModifyCharacter` and `ModifyBackground` inherited classes.
 You can repurpose the same tactic when inheriting custom commands from the built-in ones.
+Don't forget to provide the optional `paramName` argument when applying parameter context attribute to a class.